SAP-samples/teched2022-XP280/exercises/ex0/README.md

 ## Exercise 0.1 - (Optional) Set Up a Subaccount on Your SAP BTP Trial Account

+Please complete the following steps, if
-If [in your SAP BTP trial account](https://account.hanatrial.ondemand.com/), you don't have the automatically created subaccount named "trial", or it is created in a region other than "US East (VA)", please complete the following steps.
+* you don't have the automatically created subaccount named "trial" [in your SAP BTP trial account](https://account.hanatrial.ondemand.com/), or
+* your "trial" subaccount is in a region other than "US East (VA)".

 1. In your SAP BTP trial account, choose **Create**, and from the drop-down list, choose **Subaccount**.